chekz/axway-open-docs/content/en/docs/apimgmt_security/c_secgd_config_secconfig.md

 API Server Administrators can configure the following rules for Node Manager and API Gateway group passphrases:

-* Restrictions on using account user name in passphrase.
 * Restrictions on passphrase length.
 * Restrictions on using passphrases that are similar to passphrases used previously.
 * How long a passphrase is valid.